kineticstoolkit/kineticstoolkit_doc/src/python_using_spyder.md

 :::

+## Comments

+For now, our first program have only one line, it is really not hard to understand.
+As our programs grow over time, we need to document them as they complexify.
+To this effect, any text that follows `#` is considered by Python as a comment, and is not executed.
+Usually, we use comments to explain what is the objective of a section of code.

 ## Writing code in a cell

 When scripts start to be long, it can be practical to run only one section of the script at a time.
 Scripts can be split into cells using this sequence of characters which acts as a separator: